 maximize the use of the computers while reducing the electronic waste footprint, provide job training to youths and employment opportunities for individuals with high barriers to employment, and help bridge the digital divide in Los Angeles.
 A limited number of refurbished computers are being distributed to qualified participants in various underserved communities throughout the City.

-Joining force with various government agencies, local schools and non-profit organizations, the Council Offices are working diligently to come up with creative ways to provide a level-playing field to the families or individual in needs by providing free refurbished computer, free or affordable Internet service options.
+Joining forces with various government agencies, local schools and non-profit organizations, the Council Offices are working diligently to come up with creative ways to provide a level-playing field to the families or individuals in need by providing free refurbished computer, free or affordable Internet service options.

-Other major accomplishments include over 2,000 refurbished computers have been distributed; approximately 2,500 salvage computers have been refurbished; over 3,200 computer systems have been properly de-manufactured and recycled; up to 100 youths have been trained on refurbishing tasks and software/hardware configuration work; 10 temporary and full-time jobs have been created and nearly 1,000 families/individuals have attended the digital literacy training class.
+Other major accomplishments include over 3,000 PCs have been refurbished and distributed to low-income families and non-profit organizations; several thousands of older model computer systems have been properly de-manufactured and recycled; over 100 youths have been trained on refurbishing tasks and software/hardware configuration work; 10 temporary and full-time jobs have been created and nearly 1,000 families/individuals have attended the digital literacy training class.

 Inspired by the innovative vision from the Council President’s Office and Mayor’s Offices, the OurCycleLA pilot program was launched on February 27, 2015.
 The OurCycleLA pilot program was a collaborative public private partnership between the City Elected Officials, government agencies, non-profit organizations, social enterprises and large corporate working together in a pursuit of a common goal – helping the disadvantaged communities and improving their quality of life by taking advantage of the power of the Internet and the technology available today.

 As a longer-term mission, the City is working to create partnerships with businesses interested in donating computers and other technology they will no longer be using.
 OurCycleLA will help develop a model for future treatment of the City’s electronic waste that will benefit